arrayfire/arrayfire-binary-python-wrapper/README.md

 # arrayfire-binary-python-wrapper

 [ArrayFire](https://github.com/arrayfire/arrayfire) is a high performance library for parallel computing with an easy-to-use API.
 It enables users to write scientific computing code that is portable across CUDA, OpenCL and CPU devices.

 This project is meant to provide thin Python bindings for the ArrayFire C library.
 It also decouples releases of the main C/C++ library from the Python library by acting as a intermediate library and only wrapping the provided C calls.

 This allows the building of large binary wheels only when the underlying ArrayFire version is increased, and the fully-featured Python library can be developed atop independently.
-This package is not intended to be used directly and merely exposes the
+The package is not intended to be used directly and merely exposes the
 C functionality required by downstream implementations.
 This package can exist in two forms, with a bundled binary distribution, or merely as a loader that will load the ArrayFire library from a system or user level install.

 # Installing